April 2018. Northern California.

 - Chico: 90 miles one way

 NOTE: None of these trips are exceptional in any way.
-People make these sorts of regional trips in their cars every day, and that’s the point.
+People make these sorts of trips in their cars all the time, and that’s the point.
 Now we could make those trips in our Rav4 EV.
 Adding the DC charging port to our Rav allowed us to use domestic energy to power our trips, significantly reduced our emissions, allowed us to use the same family car more often, AND with the storage capacity in the Rav we always had enough room to store the gear we wanted to bring along for a family of four.

 DC Charging Covers 10% of my Driving.
 The Toyota Entune app, monthly mileage, and the data logger told me that in the second 29 months I used an estimated 10,100 kWh from the battery pack, and 1077 kWh of that came from DC charging sessions.
 So DC charging provides about 10% of the energy for my driving.
 Another way of putting it: 90% of the time I’m driving back and forth to work, and the other 10% of the time I’m having fun.
 The majority of my energy still comes from L2 charging at home or work, but with decent DC charging infrastructure in my part of California, we now use our Rav4 EV for longer trips.